 2.3 Accounting standards, amendments and interpretations not yet applicable and not adopted in advance by the Company

-Below we report the International Accounting Standards, interpretations and amendments to existing accounting standards and interpretations, or specific provisions within the standards and interpretations approved by the IASB which have not yet been approved for adoption in Europe, or which, even if approved for adoption in Europe, at the approval date of the present document were not yet applicable and were not early adopted by the Company:
+Below we report the International Accounting Standards, interpretations and amendments to existing accounting standards and interpretations, or specific provisions within the standards and interpretations approved by the IASB which have not yet been approved for adoption in Europe, or where adopted in Europe, at the approval date of the present document were not adopted in advance by the Company:

 |Description||Approved at the date of the present document||Effective date as per the standard|